Adding initializers

 Example: initializing with a template

-You can also use the T# template language inside analyzers of fields or properties.
+The T# template language can also be used inside analyzers of fields or properties.
 The aspect in the following example introduces a property that is initialized to the build configuration and target framework.

 1using Metalama.Framework.Aspects;